Turkmenian kulan

 The Turkmenian kulan (Equus hemionus kulan), also called Transcaspian wild ass, Turkmenistani onager or simply the kulan, is a subspecies of onager (Asiatic wild ass) native to Central Asia.
 It was declared endangered in 2016.

 The species's population had recently been in decline in the country while it slowly increases in reintroduction sites.
 The Turkmenian kulan has been reintroduced to Kazakhstan and Uzbekistan, as well as Israel, where the subspecies are hybridizing with Persian onagers in the wild.

-Previously in 2005, the population was estimated at 1,295-1,345 in Turkmenistan.
+In 2005, the population was estimated at 1,295-1,345 in Turkmenistan.
 No other data existed on the condition of the Turkmenistan populations, but hope remained that small groups of animals still resided in inaccessible areas around Badkhyz, and were thriving in the West Kopetdagh (Sumbar-Chandyr Valley) and Ustyurt Plateau around Lake Sarakamish.
 However, certain fragmented populations of Transcaspian wild ass are currently on the rise to even more than 2,000 individuals in the wild.
 It is also estimated that over 6,000 kulans live in Central Asia.
-In 2017, there are 3,900 kulans in total roaming in Kazakhstan, of which the largest Kazakh population (3,400) reside in Altyn-Emel National Park.
+In 2017, there were 3,900 kulans in total roaming in Kazakhstan, of which the largest Kazakh population (3,400) resided in Altyn-Emel National Park.
+From 2017 onward, kulan translocated from Altyn-Emel were reintroduced to a new site in the Torgai steppe of Central Kazakhstan under the Altyn Dala Conservation Initiative.
+In October 2024, 24 kulan were moved to the Altyn Dala Nature Reserve in the Kostanai Region from Altyn-Emel—reported by then to hold 3,965 animals and to remain Kazakhstan's largest wild population—and the first two wild-born foals were recorded in Central Kazakhstan that year.